razem-io/plingding/README.md

 ## Configuration

-PlingDing now uses a YAML configuration file instead of environment variables.
+PlingDing uses a YAML configuration file.
 You can place your configuration file in one of the following locations:

 - `~/.plingding.yaml`
 - `~/.config/plingding/plingding.yaml`